 With all the focus on the new baby, some older siblings feel left out while others embrace their new role with authority and pride.
 It is a great idea to let me know a bit about your family and child(ren) prior to our session.
 (An informed photographer is a happy photographer).
-You’ll want to tell me about the family dynamics and about your children’s personalities aside from just colors and props.
+In the questionnaire that I send, you’ll want to tell me about the family dynamics and about your children’s personalities.
 I will want to know how they are dealing with their new family member, a bit about their temperament and even their favorite color, activity, game or program.

 Make it about them too, not just the baby: